-Should you become pregnant during the study, you will have the study drug discontinued if it is safe to do so and your pregnancy will be followed-up.
+Should you become pregnant during the study, you should immediately contact your study doctor.
+You may have the study drug discontinued.
+However, data information about your pregnancy may be collected.
+You/your partner may be requested to sign a separate informed consent form prior to collection of data about the outcome of the pregnancy and associated outcome for scientific or safety reasons.
 The Sponsor has not set aside any funds to pay for any aspects of obstetric, child or related care and does not plan to pay for them.